Thai graft agency rules against ex-PM as 'red shirts' head for Bangkok

 The Constitutional Court, which removed two previous pro-Thaksin prime ministers in 2008, ruled that Yingluck and nine of her cabinet ministers had abused power in 2011 over the transfer of a security agency chief.

-However, the court left the Shinawatras' ruling party in charge of a caretaker administration intent on organising a July 20 general election, which Yingluck's party would likely win.
+However, the court left the Shinawatras' ruling party in charge of a caretaker administration intent on organizing a July 20 general election, which Yingluck's party would likely win.

 RICE SCHEME